ivankristianto/phpWhois/README.md

 Introduction
 ------------

+This packaged forked from phpwhois/phpwhois for PHP 7 compatibility

 This package contains a Whois (RFC954) library for PHP.
 It allows a PHP program to create a Whois object, and obtain the output of a whois query with the Lookup function.